 The Healthcare Hub

 Measuring performance in supply chains today is overwhelming given the vast quantities of supply data generated by (IT) information technology solutions - from raw materials to customer data.
-But effective data visualization and the application of supply chain analytics is critical to transitioning from a supply chain reactive to change to one that predicts potential changes and acts accordingly to negate negative impacts and drive positive outcomes.
+But effective data visualization and the application of advanced analytics is critical in the transition from a reactive supply chain to one that predicts potential changes and acts accordingly to negate negative impacts and drive positive outcomes.

 While types of supply chain processes vary from one industry to the next, there are core elements of supply chain data analytics that can be leveraged across the board.
 Healthcare supply chain leaders are increasingly applying lessons learns and best practices from other industries that have achieved optimal supply chain performance through effective supply chain analytics.
 In doing so, they are transforming unstructured data into descriptive and predictive analytics to operate with greater efficiency, accuracy and cost savings.